Everyone

 Fair process

-What does fair process involve?
+What fair process means

 - fully investigate concerns, considering the resources that are available to them